-This moratorium is intended to allow businesses to use temporary signage on-premise that is typically prohibited including but not limited to balloons, banners and feather signs.
+As before, this moratorium is intended to allow businesses to use temporary signage on-premise that is typically prohibited including but not limited to balloons, banners and feather signs.
 Temporary signs cannot be placed in the Right-of-Way.
 And, this does not apply to off-premise signs or other signs that are otherwise prohibited by the Temporary Sign Ordinance.
-This moratorium will expire on December 31, 2020.
+This moratorium will expire as stated above.